Local Hazard Mitigation Plan

 What is a Local Hazard Mitigation Plan?

-A Local Hazard Mitigation Plan (LHMP) identifies local natural hazards and then identifies and prioritizes vulnerable areas in the local community.
-The purpose of an LHMP is to help communities be prepared in case of natural disasters as well as to prepare for the recovery after such events.
+A Local Hazard Mitigation Plan (LHMP) identifies potential local natural hazards and then identifies and prioritizes vulnerable areas in the local community.
+The purpose of an LHMP is to help communities be prepared in case of natural disasters and other hazards, as well as to prepare for the recovery after such events.
 An LHMP can help protect the public and City infrastructures and it allows cities to apply for the California Office of Emergency Services and Federal Emergency Management grants.